pri1712/wiki-search/README.md

 # wiki-search
-A search engine and database for all of wikipedia data.
+A search engine for all of wikipedia data.